arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 - The necessary libraries are imported at the beginning of the code. `Arduino_USBHostMbed5` enables USB host functionality, while `FATFileSystem` allows us to interact with the FAT file system on the USB memory stick.

-Define variables and instances:
+variables and instances definition:

 - Instances for handling the USB mass storage device (`USBHostMSD msd`) and the file system (`mbed::FATFileSystem usb("KINGSTON")`) are created.
 Arrays are also created to store analog input pin numbers and the onboard LED numbers.
-Timing variables and a file pointer are also defined.
+Timing variables and a file pointer are also defined; `previousMillis` and `interval` are used for time tracking without using the `delay()` function, `ledDirection` and `currentLed` are used to create a "Knight Rider" LED pattern, which lights up the onboard user LEDs from left to right and right to left.

-`setup()` function:
+The `setup()` function:

 - The Opta™ device is initialized.
 The analog-to-digital converter's resolution is set, onboard LEDs are initialized, and a connection to the USB memory stick is established.
 If the USB memory stick is successfully connected and mounted, a file named "analog_inputs_data.txt" is opened in read/write mode.

-Main `loop()` function:
+The main `loop()` function:

-- The connection between the Opta™ device and the USB memory stick is checked, and reconnection is made if both devices are disconnected.
-Then, readings are taken from the analog pins at an interval of one second, and those readings are written to a file on the USB memory stick.
-After a certain number of iterations, the file is closed, and one of the onboard LEDs is made to blink continuously.
+- It first checks whether the onboard user button is pressed for three seconds to start the data logging process.
+If it is, all onboard user LEDs are turned off and `dataLoggingStarted` flag is set to `TRUE`.
+- Then, if the data logging has started, it checks if the user button is held down for three seconds again to stop the data logging process.
+If it is, all LEDs blink 10 times to indicate that data logging has stopped.
+The program then waits for a USB mass storage device connection and displays a "Knight Rider" LED pattern to indicate that it's waiting for a connection.
+- Once a connection is established, the onboard user LEDs are turned off.
+The file system on the USB memory stick is then mounted.
+If there's an error, `LED_D1` blinks continuously.
+- A file named `analog_inputs_data.txt` is opened on the USB memory stick for writing.
+If there's an error opening the file, `LED_D2` blinks continuously.
+- Finally, the program takes analog readings and writes them to the file every second.
+If there's an error writing to the file, the program will print an error message and the error number.
+Once the data is successfully written, the file is flushed, closed, and the USB memory stick is unmounted.

 ## Conclusion

 In this tutorial, you have learned how to interface an Opta™ device with a USB memory stick, read analog input data, and store it on the USB memory stick.
-You also learned how to use the onboard LEDs to display the status and error information to the user.
+Additionally, you've gained understanding on how to use the onboard user LEDs to display status and error information to the user.
+With these skills, you can now explore more complex projects, such as implementing advanced data logging and analysis for various sensors.